cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 	chainID string,
 	pubkey cryptotypes.PubKey)`.

-  Simply put, the handling logic will verify a double signing evidence against a given public key and chain Id and, if successful, execute the jailing of the malicious validator, which double voted.
+  Simply put, the handling logic will verify a double signing evidence against a provided public key and chain ID and, if successful, execute the jailing of the malicious validator who double voted.

-  We will define a new `SubmitConsumerDoubleVoting` message to report double voting evidences observed on a consumer chain to the endpoint on the provider.
-This message will contain two fields: the double signing evidence `duplicate_vote_evidence` and the light client header for the infraction block height of the infraction `infraction_block_header`.
-The second field will provide the malicious validator public key and the chain Id required to verify the signature of the votes contained in the evidence.
+  We will define a new `MsgSubmitConsumerDoubleVoting` message to report double voting evidences observed on a consumer chain to the endpoint on the provider chain.
+This message will contain two fields: the double signing evidence [`duplicate_vote_evidence`](https://github.com/cosmos/interchain-security/blob/20b0e35a6d45111bd7bfeb6845417ba752c67c60/proto/interchain_security/ccv/provider/v1/tx.proto#L75) and the light client header for the infraction block height, referred to as [`infraction_block_header`](https://github.com/cosmos/interchain-security/blob/20b0e35a6d45111bd7bfeb6845417ba752c67c60/proto/interchain_security/ccv/provider/v1/tx.proto#L77).
+The latter will provide the malicious validator's public key and the chain ID required to verify the signature of the votes contained in the evidence.

-  Note equivocations will be verified using same rules than in Tendermint with the exception that the ages of the evidence won't be checked.
-This is mainly due to the fact the feature will only jail validators for double signing.
-Since the jail time isn't doesn't depend on the evidence age, in opposite of slashing, the evidence can't be ignored.
-Additional details of this decision a provided in the [Current limitations](#current-limitations)section below.
+  Note that equivocations will be verified by using the same conditions than in the Tendermint [`verify(evidence types.Evidence)`](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/evidence/verify.go#L19) method, with the exception that the ages of the evidence won't be checked.
+This is primarily because for the first stage of this feature, the goal is to jail validators for double signing only.
+Since the jail time doesn't depend on the evidence's age, it can be ignored.
+More technical details can be found in the [Current limitations](#current-limitations) section below.

-  Upon a successful equivocation verification, the misbehaving validator will be jailed for the maximum time, see [DoubleSignJailEndTime](https://github.com/cosmos/cosmos-sdk/blob/cd272d525ae2cf244c53433b6eb1e835783d7531/x/evidence/types/params.go) the SDK evidence module.
+  Upon a successful equivocation verification, the misbehaving validator will be jailed for the maximum time, see [DoubleSignJailEndTime](https://github.com/cosmos/cosmos-sdk/blob/cd272d525ae2cf244c53433b6eb1e835783d7531/x/evidence/types/params.go) in the SDK evidence module.

-- The logic in brief
-  - verify equivocation
-  - jail validators

-  - signature verification
-    - chain Id is signed
-    - pubkey is used to verify signature

-- Details:
-  - how we verify the signature from consumer

- - The message contain a DuplicateVoteEvidence with the votes and their signatures

- - The light client header at the infraction height infraction_block_header

- - Verification is done as for tendermint using the validator pubkey and the chain ID received in the message

- - Note that since for this first iteration we will only slash validators so no voting power and infraction height timestamp / evidence age must is checked since the time when the jailing is executed don't change anything jail forever - don't speak about slashing since we're doing it yet

-- Note that we change remove the tombstoning since it'd would prevent to get slash using governance proposal

 ### Current limitations:

-- This only handles light client attacks, not double signing.
-In the future, we will add the code to also verify double signing.

-- We cannot derive an infraction height from the evidence, so it is only possible to tombstone validators, not actually slash them.
+- We cannot derive an infraction height from the evidence, so it is only possible to jail validators, not actually slash them.
 To explain the technical reasons behind this limitation, let's recap the initial consumer initiated slashing logic.
 In a nutshell, consumer heights are mapped to provider heights through VSCPackets, namely through the so called vscIDs.
 When an infraction occurs on the consumer, a SlashPacket containing the vscID obtained from mapping the consumer infraction height